Watch BTS and Jimmy Fallon Do Their Best Rendition of the Fortnite Dance Challenge

 In addition to dancing, BTS performed "Idol" for the late-night audience.

 It certainly has been a busy time for the group.
-Earlier this week, they spoke at the United Nations.
+Earlier this week, they spoke at the United Nations General Assembly.
 They're also currently on tour.

 Despite all their success, they told Fallon they still have one more item on their bucket list: to go to the Grammys.